bnrmd/bank/README.md

 ### Accounts
 Allows users to view their current accounts, such as chequing and savings accounts.
 User will be able to add or delete their accounts from the settings page.

-### Goal
-Allows users to set financial goals using their budget and by optionally setting a date.
-Either gives a set amount to save if date is given, or tracks progess of goals without dates.

 ### Budget
 Allows users to track how they spend their money.
 Will be able to choose categories such as rent, utilities, food, etc. Allocates a portion of their income to each category.